-Unfortunately, the information provided here cannot be used to provide a recommendation to producers about what new products should or should not be applied to soybean fields to increase yield and profit from the enterprise.
+Unfortunately, the information provided here cannot be used to provide a recommendation to producers about what products should or should not be applied to soybean fields to increase yield and profit from the enterprise.
 Rather, each individual producer will have to decide whether or not to spend the money on any of the myriad soil additives with the hope that they will provide a positive return from their addition, or will contribute to long-term improvement in soil health.
-The current upward trend in the soybean commodity price gives producers the opportunity to explore using inputs that might not otherwise be considered; however, producers are cautioned to have a distinct goal in mind if/when the decision is made to add any of the many "soil health" products that are touted to enhance crop production sustainability.
+Producers are cautioned to have a distinct goal in mind if/when the decision is made to add any of the myriad "soil health" products that are being promoted and sold to enhance crop production sustainability.
 Otherwise, it will just be adding an expense that may not contribute to increased profits or a more sustainable production system.

-As with any new technology, time will be needed to conduct research that will provide results to either validate or dispute the claims that are made for new biologically-based soil amendments and products.
+As with any new technology, time will be needed to conduct research that will provide results to validate the claims that are made for new soil amendments and products.
 However, this in no way negates the fact that soil amendments that will improve soil health, whether it be by improving physical, chemical, or microbial properties, are needed to either replace or complement synthetic additives that are currently being applied.
-Results from sound research that will be conducted with this new technology and its application in crop production systems will provide the final answer.
+Results from sound research that will be conducted with forthcoming new technology and its application in crop production systems will provide the final answer.